-In the UK, Samsung will be releasing both a curved variant and the flat version of the Q8FN.
+In the EU, Samsung has released both a curved variant and the flat version of the Q8FN.
 Both of these are edge-lit TVs and will not feature Full-Array Local Dimming.
-While we will not be reviewing the UK variant, we expect the performance to more closely match that of the Q7FN.
+While we will not be reviewing the EU variant, we expect the performance to more closely match that of the Q7FN.

 If someone comes across a different type of panel or if their Samsung Q8FN doesn't correspond to our review, let us know and we will update the review.

 Update 07/06/2018: We estimate our 55" model to have 40 local dimming zones.
 There was initially a rumor that the 65" model has many more (240) however this doesn't appear to be true, so we do expect these larger sizes to offer similar dark scene performance.

 Update 08/01/2018: Samsung has announced that they will begin selling the Q8DN in Europe.
 The Q8DN is the European equivalent of the U.S. model, including Full-Array Local Dimming.